Milkweed for Monarchs

 The RCD’s Milkweed for Monarchs program is all about creating more habitat for monarch butterflies and other pollinators by planting milkweed.
 Planting milkweed provides essential habitat for Monarchs, and also provides the opportunity to observe the life cycle of these fascinating insects.

-Milkweed is the host plant for monarch butterfly caterpillars – it is their only food source!
-The number of monarch butterflies counted at overwintering sites in California and Mexico has decreased in recent years.
-We also are experiencing a major loss of milkweed plants in Monarchs’ spring and summer breeding areas, due to factors like urban and agricultural development and use of herbicides in farming, pastures, and along roadways.
+Milkweed is the host plant for monarchs.
+Female butterflies lay their eggs on milkweed leaves, and it is the sole food source of monarch caterpillars.
+The number of monarch butterflies counted at overwintering sites in California and Mexico has decreased by about 95% since the 1980s!
+We also are experiencing a major loss of milkweed plants in monarchs’ spring and summer breeding areas, due to factors like urban and agricultural development and the use of herbicides in farming, pastures, and along roadways.

 Milkweed seed sowing and plant care instructions:

 Creating pollinator habitat:

 Monarch Waystations are gardens that provide the resources that monarchs (and other pollinators) need.
 Once you have your pollinator habitat planted, consider registering it as a Monarch Waystation!
 Find out more.